LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 > 3  virginica        6.588       2.974        5.552       2.026
 {% endhighlight %}

+Here we see the result of aggregating the `iris` dataset and taking the mean value for all values in each column, and each species (there are three species of iris flowers recorded in the dataset).

-`aggregate()` takes a FUN argument which is the function applied to the groups formed in data.
-This can be any function, even a user defined one.
+`aggregate()` takes a FUN argument which is the function applied to the aggregated groups.

 {% highlight r %}
+# Calculate the sum of all values within each group
 aggregate(. ~ Species, data = iris, FUN = sum)
 {% endhighlight %}